 HOW TO ACCESSORIZE YOURSELF THIS DIWALI LIKE AN EXPERT

 Diwali is the most delightful festival celebrated in India.
-The festival of lights brings to you an immense pleasure and excitement.
-From effervescent neighborhood to joyful get-together, the celebrations are ecstatic and gives you a plausible explanation of why you should doll up.
+The festival of lights brings to you immense pleasure and excitement.
+From effervescent neighborhoods to joyful get-togethers, the celebrations are ecstatic and gives you a plausible explanation of why you should doll up.
 It is that time of the year when you can self-pamper yourself with beautiful attires for the lined-up festivities and parties.
-So, accord that closet with an ethnic makeover and charm everyone with your graceful, traditional ensemble.
+So, the accord that closet with an ethnic makeover and charm everyone with your graceful, traditional ensemble.

 1. MATCH YOUR CONTEMPORARY OUTFITS WITH HEFTY JEWELRY

 If you are also drooling over sustainable off-the-peg clothing as much as everyone else then this will definitely assist you.
 Trick everyone this Diwali by keeping your finest jewelry parallel to comfortable sets of cotton, linen, or chiffon.
 As Diwali comes in the winter season, layering would be a shrewd approach.
 Listed below are some ways on how to achieve this look;

 - Synchronize long pastel Kurti with manifold neck-chains and complement the pair with a calf-length jacket.

 - Drape a plain satin saree in an unconventional means and accessorize it with Kamar bandh, bangles, and a nose-ring.

 - Pair your whites with whites followed by vibrant, heavily embellished ornaments.